tests-always-included/wick/formulas/wick-base/README.md

 Disable the service from starting at boot.
 Does not stop the service if it is already running.

 ### `enable SERVICE`

 Enable the service at boot.
 Does not start the service.

+### `force-state SERVICE STATE`

+Used by other scripts to force the service to be running or stopped.

+* SERVICE - Name of service to manage.
+* STATE - If empty, the service is stopped.
+If not empty the service is restarted (ensuring it is running properly).

 ### `make-override [--force] SERVICE`